sasagawa888/eisl/README.md

 Change to the git cloned or downloaded Easy-ISLisp directory.

 - Type "sudo make install".
-- You can also supply a "PREFIX=$HOME" (or wherever) argument if you want.
 - For more advanced hacking on the interpreter itself, you can build a debug-mode executable by supplying a "DEBUG=1" argument to make, but this is unlikely to be needed by someone starting out.
-- You can skip installing WiringPi when setting up a Raspberry Pi cluster machine by adding NOWIRING=1.
-The latest Raspberry Pi models do not come with WiringPi preinstalled.
-If you need GPIO functionality, please install WiringPi.

 Update Easy-ISlisp
 - Type "sudo make clean".